 Not only that but you already have your 'orange soil' in place ready for Mr. Schmitt to quote his famous remark "There's orange soil here, orange soil on the Moon."
 Both Cernan and Schmitt were here on 6 Oct 1972 to record their 'Moon Game'.

 Finally the diagram below shows how the whole lot was put together to function as though astronauts were on the Moon, when in all sense and reason they were in some remote desert here on planet Earth.
-The astronauts conversations were transmitted by microwave link, so the only persons who could monitor the conversations were based at ADF in Flagstaff.
+The astronauts conversations were transmitted by microwave link, so the only people who could monitor the conversations were NASA staff based at the ADF in Flagstaff.

 Therefore the statement made by many PAN's that radio amateurs monitored the Apollo conversations from their garden shed, is nothing more than pure, unadulterated BS.
 All monitored conversations from the tests, are now in the possession of the ALSJ, (a subsidiary of NASA).

 ALSJ of course will insist that the audio tapes are genuine tapes from the Apollo Moon missions.

 Read what the media say about naughty NASA.

 Facts to be considered about Apollo, plus a Q & A section.

 How, and where, NASA faked the lunar orbiting, landing, and lift off videos.

 How deadly space radiation makes Moon trip impossible.

 The person responsible for NASA's fake Moon pictures.